 In the latest chapter, Mr Nelson's Alpha Partners has the green light to develop on the 2.1ha slice of the site he still holds.

-It includes a retail centre anchored by Coles, commercial office space, a community centre and a vertical primary school.
+It includes a retail centre anchored by Coles, commercial office space and a community centrel.

 Three towers above the retail centre will comprise 317 residential apartments.